 Supplemental heating capacity for a heat pump, expressed as a negative number.
-The program will size this to the maximum heating load since this often occurs when the heat pump is unavailable.
+The program will size this to the larger of either the maximum heating load (since this often occurs when the heat pump is unavailable), or 50% of the heat pump rated capacity.